A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary: Background and motivation

-Because of this, there is a need to construct unstable critical points.
-Along this direction, M. Struwe \cite{Struwe84} and A. Fraser \cite{Fraser00} applied the celebrated perturbed $\alpha$-energy method by Sacks-Uhlenbeck \cite{Sacks-Uhlenbeck81} to the free boundary problem for minimal disks, and they were able to produce non-trivial free boundary solutions with controlled Morse index using Ljusternik-Schnirelman theory.
-A direct consequence of the existence result (Theorem 1 in \cite{Fraser00}) is that if $M$ is a smooth compact domain of a complete, homogeneously regular Riemannian three-manifold $\tilde{M}$, and the relative homotopy group $\pi_k(\tilde{M},\partial M) \neq 0$ for some $k \geq 2$, then either there exists a non-constant minimal disk $D$ in $\tilde{M}$ meeting $\partial M$ orthogonally along $\partial D$ of index at most $k-2$, or there exists a non-constant minimal two-sphere in $\tilde{M}$ of index at most $k-2$.
+To deal with the difficulty above, we need to construct unstable critical points to the area (or energy) functional.
+Along this direction, M. Struwe \cite{Struwe84} and A. Fraser \cite{Fraser00} applied the celebrated perturbed $\alpha$-energy of Sacks and Uhlenbeck \cite{Sacks-Uhlenbeck81} to the free boundary problem for minimal disks.
+They were able to produce non-trivial free boundary solutions with controlled Morse index using Ljusternik-Schnirelman theory.
+For instance, A. Fraser proved that (see Theorem 1 in \cite{Fraser00}) if $M$ is a smooth compact domain of a complete, homogeneously regular Riemannian three-manifold $\tilde{M}$, and the relative homotopy group $\pi_k(\tilde{M},\partial M) \neq 0$ for some $k \geq 2$, then either there exists a non-constant minimal disk $D$ in $\tilde{M}$ meeting $\partial M$ orthogonally along $\partial D$, or there exists a non-constant minimal two-sphere in $\tilde{M}$.
+Moreover, the Morse index of such a minimal surface is at most $k-2$.